blitz-js/blitz/packages/server/src/synchronizer/README.md

 # Why Streams?

-Initially, blitz will be used by people with small projects however as the number files and throughput increases we will need to use an architecture that allows for large parallel throughput with low memory consumption.
+Initially, Blitz will be used by people with small projects however as the number files and throughput increases we will need to use an architecture that allows for large parallel throughput with low memory consumption.
 Node is built on streams as a primitive so it makes sense to utilize what is available.
 The Gulp ecosystems provide several tools for managing streams of files so that makes sense to use those tools when available.
 Because refactoring to streams later would be extremely difficult and painful not starting with streams would be a design mistake.

 # Why not RxJS?